hyperspy/hyperspy-website/index.rst

     :octicon:`eye;2em;sd-text-info` Visualization
     ^^^

-    Visualization tools for multi-dimensional spectra and images.
+    Interactive visualization tools for multi-dimensional spectra and images.

   .. grid-item-card::

     :octicon:`gear;2em;sd-text-info` Analysis
     ^^^

-    Easy access multi-dimensional curve fitting and blind source separation.
+    Easy access to analytical tools that exploit the multi-dimensionality of datasets, including curve fitting and blind source separation.

   .. grid-item-card::

     :octicon:`table;2em;sd-text-info` Named and Scaled Axes
     ^^^

-    Two families of named and scaled axes: *signal* and *navigation* with support for non-uniform axis.
+    Two families of named and scaled axes: *signal* and *navigation* with powerful numpy-style indexing mechanism and support for non-uniform axes.

   .. grid-item-card::